kylejones200/psis_4700_applied_ai/webslides/topic_AI-Ready-Data.md

 ## Why Structure Matters

-AI models need consistent input.
+AI models need consistent input
 For example:
-"John Doe – Customer ID 5421" must appear the same way every time.
+"John Doe – Customer ID 5421" must appear the same way every time
 If one record says "Doe, John" and another "J. Doe," the model sees them as different people

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.